Improving quality of life

 Sarah had several specific behaviours which caused her distress and extreme anxiety.
 She and the support team at the service required the expertise and specialist intervention of the ‘Positive behaviour intervention team’ (PBIT) to fully support her.

-Following ABC analysis and a positive behaviours support assessment conducted by the PBIT team, it became evident that Sarah would engage in a variety of behaviours in order to leave a destination, gain food or drink, ask for time away from others or when in distress.
+Following ABC analysis and a positive behaviour support assessment conducted by the PBIT team, it became evident that Sarah would engage in a variety of behaviours in order to leave a destination, gain food or drink, ask for time away from others or when in distress.

 When working with the support team the PBIT’s approach included exploring ways for Sarah to have more predictability and an increased choice about what was happening in her day.
 Some examples of intervention used included using objects of reference to indicate choice to go out in the car and the use of pictures to increase understanding of the options of activities available.
 Using methods that Sarah specifically found useful like Makaton in conjunction with images improved Sarah’s opportunities for choice and the option to decline.
 It became a much more fluid conversation and the team were able to respond to her needs and choices more effectively.